 Christmas morning in many autism households

 Most parents can't wait for their children to either wake up or to wake them up on Christmas morning as everyone takes a turn exclaiming, "Santa came!"
 They anxiously await the look on their child's face when they open their presents.
 However, many children with autism don't respond in the way hoped.
 Many children with autism count on their routines.
 Any deviation from those routines may cause them stress or hesitation.
 Instead of running to the tree to see what Santa brought, they may walk slowly while attempting to go back to their bedrooms.
-Sometimes, it's better to let them get up and go to the kitchen for breakfast first before leading them to the tree.
+Sometimes, it's better to let them get up and go about their daily routine such as stopping in the kitchen for breakfast first before leading them to the tree.
 Parents often find that they have to help their children open their presents.
 The look on the child's face after opening the first gift or two may be more of confusion than excitement.
 For many parents, the most they hope for is that something draws out a smile.
 For others, one word, any word, can mean just as much, if not more than, hearing another child say, "Wow, this is awesome!" or "This was the best Christmas ever!"

 Hot Wheels Track